 According to research, there are actually many reasons virus writers create viruses, from profit-seeking reasons to fun and personal amusement, for purely egoistic reasons to politically motivated reasons, just like countries trying to pass a message to each other.
 Amongst the two most popular operating systems commonly used worldwide, Windows computers are commonly the most vulnerable to viruses and malware but this does not make Apple’s iOS or macOS less vulnerable contrary to speculation- many actually believe Apple is not vulnerable to attacks.
-Hate it or love it, your Mac is filled with malware like Trojans and other subtle viruses which also the same effects on your system and programs, this will show up as time progresses.
+Hate it or love it, your Mac is filled with malware like Trojans and other subtle viruses which also have the same effects on your system and programs, this will show up as time progresses.

-Because Mac is more protected when compared to Microsoft Windows, most malware and viruses that are contained within your Mac may not show up until you know how to find and eliminate them to make your Mac fast, clean and safe.
+Because Mac is more protected when compared to Microsoft Windows, most malware and viruses that are contained within your Mac may not show up until you know how to find and eliminate them to make your Mac fast, clean, and safe.
 Although many websites claim to have and offer free antivirus scanner apps that can detect viruses on Mac, it is, however, advisable to follow the instruction as seen only on Apple’s website to prevent further exposure of your Mac system to these suspicious elements.

 How Do You Know If Your Mac Was Infected With a Virus?

-Just like a human body attacked by an antibody or an external agent will show signs and symptoms of the illegal occupation, your Mac computer will also show several signs and symptoms of viral invasion and occupation.
-We have highlighted a number of signs, symptoms and possible effects to look out for; some are obvious while the others can be discovered by keen observation, here they are, you will know that a Mac is infected with a virus.
+Just like a human body attacked by an antibody or an external agent will show signs and symptoms of illegal occupation, your Mac computer will also show several signs and symptoms of viral invasion and occupation.
+We have highlighted a number of signs, symptoms, and possible effects to look out for; some are obvious while the others can be discovered by keen observation, here they are, and you will know that a Mac is infected with a virus.

 1. When the speed is reduced and it starts running extremely slow

-2. When the applications installed or preprogrammed on the Mac lag: take longer than normal to load, open or close
+2. When the applications are installed or preprogrammed on the Mac lag: take longer than normal to load, open or close

-Applications on a Mac do not take time to open or close or load if this lag occurs more than once your system is a victim of malware attack.
+Applications on a Mac do not take time to open or close or load if this lag occurs more than once your system is a victim of a malware attack.

-This hardly happens on its devices, but there is only one reason for unusual pop-ups, unsolicited adverts, this is a pointer to malware attacks.
+This hardly happens on its devices, but there is only one reason for unusual pop-ups, and unsolicited adverts, this is a pointer to malware attacks.

 5. When you encounter unusual activities on some websites like a website that show banner when they usually don’t